carpentries/instructor-training/04-study.md

 	reveal what didn't work in your teaching, but read as professional suggestions rather than personal judgments.

-* Balance postive and negative feedback:
+* Balance positive and negative feedback:
     * ask for or give "compliment sandwiches" (one positive, one negative, one positive)
     * ask for both types of feedback